rancher-sandbox/rancher-desktop/docs/development/obs.md

 overview is provided here.

 A **project** is the object in which you do everything in OBS.
-Everything falls under projects: repositories, packages, services, all of these things must belong to a project.
+Everything falls under projects: repositories, packages, services;
+all of these things must belong to a project.
 Projects may have subprojects, which are themselves full projects.
 You have to be an OBS admin to create a root-level project, so our project (`Rancher`)